WangX-Lab/scPP/README.md

 BiocManager::install("AUCell")
 ```
-&nbsp;
-&nbsp;

-Finally, users can install the released version of ScPP with:
+- Finally, users can install the released version of `ScPP` with:
 &nbsp;
 ```R
 if (!requireNamespace("devtools", quietly = TRUE))